lineplan()

 Description:

-The external library function is for linear programming and calculates the minimum value in linear objective function under linear constraints.
+For linear programming and calculates the minimum value in linear objective function under linear constraints.

 Syntax: